Did you see the SpaceX rocket fly across Southern California sky? What we know about the mysterious streak.

 The launch was originally scheduled last week for March 28, but was delayed due to weather.

-After the launch, a glittering streak appeared across the sky in Southern California around 1:45 a.m.
+After the launch, a glittering streak appeared across the sky in Southern California around 1:45 a.m., which appeared to be orbital debris.

 KCAL News talked to one woman who witnessed the mysterious streak across the sky in Hollywood as she was walking her dog early Tuesday morning.